Corda Performance Test Suite

 - Use of coin selection: The flows can either just pay the issued cash, or use coin selection to select the cash to pay.
 This is used to isolate coin selection issues from general transaction performance.

 - Anonymous identities: The flows can turn anonymous identities on.
 This means that a new private/public key pair will be generated for each transaction, allowing you to measure the resulting overhead.

 To test the throughput a single node can achieve, this flow is run against a single node from all JMeter servers.
 In order to measure network throughput, it can also be run against all nodes from their respective JMeter server.

 CashIssueAndPaymentNoSelection flows create a somewhat realistic load but still have a very uniform, artificial usage pattern of resources.

 Therefore, more advanced test flows/test plans have been developed that allow to issue a large amount of cash once and

 then start to break it up in smaller payments, allowing the following settings to be tweaked:

-- Number of change states created per transaction (i.e. the number of output states of the transaction)
+- Number of change states created per transaction (that is, the number of output states of the transaction).

-- Number of input states to a new transaction (i.e. pay a larger sums from change shards of the previous transaction).
+- Number of input states to a new transaction (that is, pay a larger sums from change shards of the previous transaction).